 The appropriated budget is prepared by fund, function, and department.
 Budgets may be amended during the year with the approval of the Ramsey County Manager or Ramsey County Regional Railroad Authority Board as required by the County's Administrative Code.
 The Ramsey County Manager is authorized to transfer budgeted amounts within departments or appropriate certain revenues received in excess of the original budget estimate.
 Transfers of appropriations between departments and other transfers of appropriations require Ramsey County Regional Railroad Authority Board approval.
 Supplemental appropriations are reviewed by the Ramsey County Manager's office and submitted to the Ramsey County Regional Railroad Authority Board for their approval.
 If approved, the adjustments are implemented by the Ramsey County Finance Department by budget revision.
-Supplemental appropriations at the department level.
+Supplemental appropriations required during the year were immaterial.
+Expenditures may not legally exceed budgeted appropriations at the department level.
 All appropriations, which are not expended, or encumbered, lapse at year end.

 Encumbrance accounting is employed in governmental funds.
-Encumbrances (e.g., purchase orders, contracts, capital reserves, and other commitments for the expenditure of monies) outstanding at year end do not constitute expenditures or liabilities because the commitments will be reappropriated and honored during the subsequent year.
+Encumbrances (e.g., purchase orders, contracts, capital reserves, and other commitments for the expenditure of monies) outstanding at year end do not constitute expenditures or liabilities because the commitments will be re-appropriated and honored during the subsequent year.

-RAMSEY COUNTY REGIONAL RAILROAD AUTHORITY NOTES TO THE REQUIRED SUPPLEMENTARY INFORMATION DECEMBER 31, 2016
+RAMSEY COUNTY REGIONAL RAILROAD AUTHORITY NOTES TO THE REQUIRED SUPPLEMENTARY INFORMATION DECEMBER 31, 2017